- Download our Moving to Oslo Guide (PDF)

 "The cost of living in Norway is of course higher than back home (no matter where that is; Oslo is one of the most expensive cities in the world).
 The advantage is that whenever you go on holiday, everything feels so cheap!
 And don't worry; Norwegian salaries are quite high so your purchasing power will not necessarily be affected."

-Read more of Central American expat Gisele's interview to learn more about living in Oslo.
+To learn more, read Central American expat Gisele's expat interview about Oslo.

 Further reading